 false indicates that the terms specified in the expansion and replacement sets are accent-insensitive.
 To make searches using the thesaurus accent-sensitive, change this tag to

-When you are editing thesaurus files by using text editor tools, the files must be saved in Unicode format and Byte Order Marks must be specified.
+When editing thesaurus files using text editor tools, the files must be saved in Unicode format and Byte Order Marks must be specified.

 Each expansion set is enclosed within an <expansion> tag.
 Within the expansion tag, you specify one or more substitutions enclosed by a <sub> tag.
 In the expansion set, you can specify a group of substitutions that are synonyms of each other.

 For example, you can edit the expansion section to treat the substitutions "writer", "author", and "journalist" as synonyms.
 Full-Text Search queries that contain matches in one substitution are expanded to include all other substitutions specified in the expansion set.
 Therefore, in the preceding example, when you issue a FORMS OF THESAURUS or a FREETEXT query for the word "author", Full-Text Search also returns search results containing the words "writer" and "journalist".

 This is what the expansion set section would look like for the above example: